EPCCed/eidf-docs/docs/services/s3/getting-started.md

 Now, use the [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) to make 'mybucket' public, by following the instructions to [Make a bucket public](./s3browser.md#make-a-bucket-public).

 !!!
-Note "Making the bucket public"
+Info "Making the bucket public"

     Here, the EIDF S3 Browser is used to make a bucket public.
 The page on [Using S3 policies](./policies.md) describes how to make a bucket public using both the AWS CLI and Python.